 There are also incentives in each state depending on their legislation.
-Many now have a renewable portfolio standard which dictates how much each state will be producing from renewable sources in the near future.
+Many now have a renewable portfolio standard which dictates how much each state will be produced from renewable sources shortly.
 A large number of energy companies provide rebates for households and businesses installing technology such as geothermal heat pumps.

 You can find out which incentives are available in your state by visiting the DSIRE website.